Avangardum/Soteo/Readme.md

 "Multi-Launch" with first step building the solution immediately, second step launching auth server after previous finished and the rest after previous started.

+#### Customizing ports

+By default, the port 3705 is used for the auth server and the port 3706 is used for the campaign server.
+Auth server port can be changed by adding `--urls localhost:1234`.
+Campaign server port can be changerd by adding `--port 1234`.
+If changing ports, don't forget to also update URLs in environment variables to reflect that.

 ### Exploring the codebase

 Start by reading the contents of the Docs folder to get a top level overview on the project.
 After that you can